svenpetersen1965/VIC-20_AV-Adapter/README.md

 It is not suitable for the Commodore C128
 # BOM Value
 The BOM value of Rev. 1, without the 3D printed case and label is 9.50€ (01.11.2021, values obtained from Reichelt.de).
 The Lumberg connectors are more expensive from other suppliers.

+# Rev. 2
+The Lumberg BTOR1 RCA jacks were obsolete and replaced with CUI Inc. RCJ-02*.
+This also requires a different bottom shell of the 3D-printed case.
+There are Keystome RCA jacks, that fit the same footprint (they are more expensive).
+See the BOM Rev. 2